stephenh/stephenh.github.com/_posts/2009-06-24-achieving-durability.markdown

 One fundamental concept to durability is atomicity--if you want to continue where you left off before, you can't redo previous work.

 If your tasks are idempotent, you're in luck.
 Being idempotent means you can "retry" a task as many times as you want, and the task is smart enough to not cause funky behavior (like double-/triple-processing).
-For example, it's a debit card transaction with a unique transaction id that, if you find the id already in your system, you know not to enter it again.
+For example, it's a transaction with a unique id that, if you find the id already in your system, you know not to enter it again.
 If your tasks are idempotent, you can just retry everything and what was already done will not cause duplicates.

 However, if your tasks are not idempotent, you'll have to explicitly mark tasks as pending and then done.